VCityTeam/UD-SV/Install.md

   BOX(1843184.223319 5175387.163907,1845435.993083 5177744.541117)
 ````
 Edit configuration file `building-server.git/conf/building.yml` in order to inform the extent entry labeled with the result of the above command (remove `lyon_lod1:`, `lyon_lod2:` and `test:` sections).
 The `cities:` section of the `building.yml` configuration file should then be of the form (note that the DB access was also modified):

+Under ''flask'' related configuration, enter the details of Postgis DB you have just created.
 ````
 flask:
   DEBUG: True